Gary Works

-The Gary Works is a major steel mill in Gary, Indiana, on the shore of Lake Michigan.
+The Gary Works is a steel mill in Gary, Indiana, on the shore of Lake Michigan.
 For many years, the Gary Works was the world's largest steel mill, and it remains the largest integrated mill in North America.
 It is operated by U.S. Steel.

 The Gary Works includes both steelmaking and finishing facilities as an integrated mill, and has an annual capacity of 8.2 million tons.
 It contains: